Help Us Connect the Past to the Present

 Volunteers play a pivotal role in protecting, preserving and interpreting the cultural and natural resources in our National Parks.
+Did you know that 800 volunteers contributed more than 20,000 hours to help park staff serve the visiting public in 2013?
 Without their efforts, we could not do what we do.
 At Minute Man National Historical Park, we serve over one million visitors per year.
 The success of the park is due in no small part to the growing number of volunteers eager to help us protect and interpret the place where the American Revolution began.
 But we always need more volunteers.
 We invite you to come explore the park and the volunteer possibilities.
-If you are interested in volunteering for Minute Man NHP, and are over 18 years old, starting in late May 2013 until November 2013, Minute Man National Historical Park needs volunteers in the following position:

 Tour of Duty

 Volunteers are needed to staff visitor services positions daily, 9 a.m. to 5 p.m.
 Duty is usually scheduled in four-hour time slots: morning (9 a.m. to 1 p.m.) and afternoon (1 to 5 p.m.).
 Volunteers may fill either or both slots on a given day, depending on interest and staffing needs.

 Interpretive training and materials for learning about the park will be provided for all volunteers in any of the positions listed above.
 Topics to be covered include: introduction to the National Park Service, orientation to Minute Man National Historical Park, customer service, interpretation skills, visitor services operations, and additional topics specific to the duties of each position.
 For specialized living history training, The Hive is the best source